 Students are also encouraged to participate in both the Portuguese maths competitions and UKMT Mathematical Challenges held throughout the year with a few from each year group being invited to participate in the follow-on rounds.

-There is an enthusiastic and dedicated staff of seven full time and two part time teachers in the department, which occupies six teaching rooms.
+There is an enthusiastic and dedicated staff of seven full time teachers in the department, which occupies five teaching rooms.

 Teachers make extensive use of the school’s ICT resources and many courses are supported by resources on the eLearning website.
 Emphasis is placed on using generic office or free software so that students take skills with them when they leave the school, be it to their university studies or the world of employment.